Prince-K-Ado/GroupE_MAD_Project/TaskAllocation.md

 ✅ Maintain and document meeting records for tracking discussions and decisions.

-✅ Set up the testing environment for the development team to validate features.
+✅ Set up the testing environment to validate features of the code for the App.

+✅ Define Milestones and tracking progress for achieving the milestone defined

 ## 🔹 Komi – Login & Post Page Development, Testing Functionality